Al Abraq International Airport

 Al Abraq International Airport or Al Bayda International Airport is an airport serving the eastern Libyan city of Bayda.
-The airport is 16 km east of Bayda, and 12 km south of Libya's Mediterranean coast.
+The airport is 16 km east of Bayda, 16 km west of the town of Al Abraq, and 12 km south of Libya's Mediterranean coast.
 The airport is also known as El Beida International Airport or Airport International El Beida la Abraq.

 The Labraq non-directional beacon (Ident: LAB) is located on the field.